Nikolay1992167/GIT/README.md

 Add line '3.
 Yard landscaping.' in house.txt.
 $ git add .
-$ git commit -m "feat: task of landscaping the yard"
+$ git commit -m "feat: task of landscaping the yard" Select a branch 'develop'
+$ git checkout develop
+Add line '4.
+We are repairing the floor.' in house.txt.
+$ git add .
+$ git commit -m "feat: task to repair the floor"